Are Your Instincts Keeping You Fat?

-Let's take food for example.
-Having food available 24 hours a day, in any form we'd like, is a relatively new phenomenon.
+Let's take food as an example.
+Having food available 24 hours a day in any form we'd like, is a relatively new phenomenon.

 So your body tries to get rid of muscle by burning it up for energy first.
 Your body "instinctually" sheds muscle at every opportunity and hangs onto the fat.

 As you burn up calories and get hungry, you tend to crave foods that are higher in fat.
 Without modern conveniences, having a nice layer of fat is important to keep you warm and help you avoid starving to death during the winter.

 It appears the majority of Americans are following their instincts.

 ACTION: I will keep a journal, log, diary, or notes of everything I eat and drink.
 Presented by Beth Moyes

 If you want to get in shape, you have to use your brain, not your gut.
 Here are four steps that have been proven to work.